A Close Look at Revelation 2 and 3 With Q and A

 I know your deeds, your love and faith, your service and perseverance, and that you are now doing more than you did at first (2:19).

 Did you notice the Lord mentioned their deeds before their love and faith?
+They were spiritually fruitful.
 Afterwards, he similarly mentioned that they were doing more at that moment than when they were first saved.
 In contrast, in our apostate day, good deeds and service to God have almost been preached against by those stressing the counterfeit grace associated with eternal security (or the perseverance of the saints).
 Also, notice what is stressed from these Scriptures:

 Show yourself in all respects a model of good works, and in your teaching show integrity, gravity (Titus 2:7).